 Bathroom Floor Tile Ideas for 2018

 Of course, lots of choice is a great thing – but lots of choice can also make it very difficult to decide which bathroom floor tile to go for!
 So here to get you started are eight of the best bathroom styles and the bathroom tile ideas to match, brought to you courtesy of Home Flooring Pros and Ceramiche Refin.
+Once you’ve chosen your favorite tile don’t forget to check out our installation guide for calculating costs.

 1. Calm Contemporary